SarahKnits/EasyPieces-notebook/November 2.md

 ## Description

-**TODO:** Fill in this part with information about your work this week: important design decisions, changes to previous decisions, open questions, exciting milestones, preliminary results, etc. Feel free to include images (e.g., a sketch of the design or a screenshot of a running program), links to code, and any other resources that you think will help clearly convey your design process.

 This week was spent largely refining my project idea.
 I initially was focused on writing my own graphing tool.
 Now I am leaning more toward using an existing graphing tool and just making piece-wise graphs easier and more intuitive.